 Non-Rooted Device: How To Connect Google Pixel/Google Pixel 2/Pixel XL To TV

 Non-rooted Google Pixel/Pixel XL smartphone can also connect to TV to play Netflix, Hulu, YouTube content, or any screen on your phone.
 Just follow the easy steps below.

 - First of all, you need to get a Chromecast hardware.
 You can get one HERE.

-- Next, you connect it to your TV and then install the Cast application, and the icon for the cast app will appear that supports the standard just like Netflix and Google Play Music.
+- Next, you connect it to your TV and then install the Cast application (download here), and the icon for the cast app will appear that supports the standard just like Netflix and Google Play Music.

 - Make sure the Chromecast & Google Pixel are connected to same WiFi

 - Download and Install Chromecast app on the Google Pixel

 - Use the Wizard to completely set up Galaxy Note 7 with TV

 - Open any app that supports Chromecast, and tap the Cast button within the app to initiate Screen Mirror